 Hot tip: Avoid clothes that need ironing.

 Even if you have long hair like Rapunzel you won’t need a whole bottle of shampoo or conditioner.
 Also, if you have liquid make up (more than 100ml), you can’t even bring them in your carry-on bag!
 Well, here comes a big advice: go natural!
 It just saves so much space in your backpack!
 If natural isn’t an option, then choose for 2 in 1 items, like UV cream + BB cream.

 For the big cosmetic bottles, you can instead buy small silicon bottles to bring your shampoo, conditioner, body wash, etc. Why silicon?
 Because they are more durable and that’s better for the environment.
 Us, travelers, should always try to travel in the most sustainable way as possible.
 And if you would buy a normal plastic bottle, I mean those thin ones, you’d probably throw them away after a couple of times you have used them.
 That is not really what we want, right?

-Wearing jewelry overseas looks fashionable, however, it also looks like you’re a new target to scammers because you draw a lot of attention to yourself.
+Wearing jewelry overseas looks fashionable, however, it also looks like you’re a new target for scammers because you draw a lot of attention to yourself.
 On top of that, you can also lose your precious ring, necklace, watch, etc.

 In addition, I don’t think I’ve ever seen an Airbnb that would cover missing things.
 You’ll probably need a specific travel insurance policy for it.
 And let’s say you’re traveling to a city where you want to bargain the price of souvenirs and local products, wearing golden rings isn’t going to get you a good deal.
 The rule here is to keep it simple.